 Make a list of what you liked in your last laptop, and what you wished was better.
 From there, you should be able to see what you really want your laptop to do, and be good at, and can therefore use our list to find your dream machine.

 So enjoy the list below, and see which laptops are worth buying in 2018!:

 You’re someone who really doesn’t need a lot from a laptop.
-Sure, you send emails, and need to type documents occasionally, but you really don’t need anything very fancy or technical.
-Another scenario: You’re getting a preteen their first laptop ever.
+Sure, you send emails and need to type documents occasionally, but you really don’t need anything very fancy or technical.
+Another scenario: You’re getting a preteen their first laptop ever or a college student who needs a portable device for the classroom.
 In either case, it’d be great to save some money, since you’re looking for a simple laptop computer that can serve some simple functions.

 Enter the ASUS Chromebook Flip C302CA.
 Chromebooks are laptops designed by Google that have very simple and limited functionality.
 They run on a Google Chrome OS and mostly operate via the Internet, allowing users to run web-based applications like Google Docs, and otherwise browse and stream from whatever sites they like.
 Typically, their storage is kept to the Cloud, and they’re very affordable machines.

 Recently, the Chromebook has started working with apps downloaded from the Android app store.
 This lets the machines have more functionality than ever, and the ASUS Chromebook Flip is one of the best models of Chromebook you can find.